tracyjordan/tracyjordan.github.io/_posts/2020-05-04-seven-days-of-meditation-day-two-try-it.md

 <h2>Seven Days of Meditation</H2>

 I have been working on an app for those in lockdown - an app that takes those new to meditation through seven days of meditation practice.
-I realised that there is no reason not to go ahead and upload the audio files, so here is the first day try it exercise.
+I realised that there is no reason not to go ahead and upload the audio files, so here is the second day try it exercise.

 This second day emphasises Compassion Meditation.